openvinotoolkit/openvino/src/frontends/paddle/README.md

 # OpenVINO™ Padddle Frontend

 OpenVINO Paddle Frontend is one of the OpenVINO Frontend libraries that is dedicated for the Baidu PaddlePaddle™ framework.
 The component is responsible for:
  * Paddle Reader - component reads PaddlePaddle protobuf model, and parses it to frontend InputModel [paddle frontend architecture](./docs/paddle_frontend_architecture.md).
- * Paddle Converter - component decodes the PaddlePaddle model and operators, and map them semantically to OpenVINO opset [operator mapping flow](./docs/operation_mapping_flow.md).
+ * Paddle Converter - component decodes the PaddlePaddle model and operators, and map them sematically to OpenVINO opset [operator mapping flow](./docs/operation_mapping_flow.md).

 The diagram below shows the positions of Paddle Frontend and the main components.![](./docs/img/PaddleFrontendPositioning.PNG)